Rawrshak/Asset-Frameworks/Drafts/ContentContractMetadata.md

 ## Abstract

-A Content Contract is a collection of assets tied together by a common grouping such as assets by the same creator, assets beloning to the same game, or other specific grouping.
+A Content Contract is a collection of assets tied together by a common grouping such as assets by the same creator, assets belonging to the same game, or other specific grouping.
 The contract metadata will contain information relating to the asset collection such as the name of the collect, description, a logo, the creator and the current owner.

-This metadata be used by all user-facing applications to display contract information.
-The ERC-1155 only contains information about the individual assets on the contract but not the overall information about the collection.
-We aim to fill in this gap.
+This metadata be used by all user-facing applications to display content contract information.
+The ERC-1155 contract only contains information about the individual assets on the contract but not the overall information about the collection.
+The aim is to fill in this gap.

 ## Terminology

 * `Asset` - the data stored representing in-game tradable items.
 * `Token` - these are the on-chain representation of ownership of asset instances.
-* `Content Contract` - this is the onchain representation of a collection of assets.
+* `Content Contract` - A smart contract that contains the on-chain representation of a collection of assets.

-// Comment: Should I just kill the 'asset vs token' comparison?

 ## Specification